I Am Woman (Jordin Sparks song)

 "I Am Woman" is a song performed by American recording artist Jordin Sparks.
-The up-tempo song was written by Ali Pierre Gaschani, Dean Josiah and Ryan Tedder, who also produced the track.
+The song was written by Ali Pierre Gaschani, Dean Josiah and Ryan Tedder, who also produced the track.
 "I Am Woman" premiered online via AOL Music on May 5, 2011, and was later officially released in the United States on May 10, 2011.
 The song's lyrics contain a message towards female empowerment, which talks about different aspects of the lives of women.

 "I Am Woman" received a positive reception from most music critics, who complimented its differences with any of Sparks' previous singles, as well as noting its similarities to the sounds of American R&B singer Beyoncé.

 Background

 "I Am Woman" premiered online via AOL Music on May 5, 2011.
 It was written by Ali Pierre, Dean Josiah and Ryan Tedder, who also produced the track.
 "I Am Woman" was made available for download on iTunes Stores worldwide on May 6, 2011, and later in the United States on May 10, 2011.

 On speaking about the song, Sparks said "I Am Woman is a song about different aspects of the lives of women.
 It could be a mother, a performer, a woman working in a corporate space — it's all about what we go through as women and how our lives are so crazy.
 Walk a mile in my shoes, or in my stilettos, if you dare and see what happens.
 It's all about the strengths that a woman has: how we can multitask and carry so much, yet still always be on point when we need to be and on cue when we need to be.
 It's all about the amazingness of a woman."